alextok/dbsc-discussions/README.md

 ```````

 Currently the supported schemes are:
-1.	clsid: \<GUID\> - CLSID of the com class that implements the Local Key Helper.
+1.	clsid: \<GUID\> - CLSID of a COM class that implements the Local Key Helper.
-2.	progid:\<ProgId string\> - Prog id of the local key helper.
+2.	progid:\<ProgId string\> - [a programic identifier](https://learn.microsoft.com/en-us/windows/win32/com/-progid--key) of the local key helper.

 This scheme can be extended by other schemes in future.
 The local key helper registry key can have extra values, which we can use for in future.